Future technology is what scientists, researchers,

-and others dream up first, then work hard to make a reality.
+futurists and others dream up first, then work hard to

-other specific areas such as space tourism, future cars,
+and many other specific areas including space tourism,

 Future tech trends may be thought of as either leading